Nubeluz

-Nubeluz was a Peruvian children's show airing from 1990 to 1996.
-The show was produced by Peru's Panamericana Television and aired through its nationwide network (Channel 5 in Lima), who credit the General Production to Rochi Hernandez.
-The show was written by Alonso Alegria, Maritza Kirchhausen, Catalina Lohmann, Clara María Cavagnaro and Fernando Gagliuffi, and was usually hosted by two or three young girls called Dalinas (a possible portmanteau of "dama linda", or "pretty lady" in English).
+Nubeluz was a Peruvian children's show produced by Panamericana Televisión that aired from September 8, 1990 to November 7.
+1996.
+It aired in a total of 19 Latin American countries, as well as the United States, Turkey, the Philippines, Egypt, Japan, Indonesia and China.
+It was produced by Rochi Hernández and written by Alonso Alegría, Maritza Kirchhausen, Catalina Lohmann, Clara María Cavagnaro and Fernando Gagliuffi, and was hosted by a group of female presenters called Dalinas, the best known being Mónica Santa María and Almendra Gomelsky.

 History

+The show succeeded El show de July, another children's show hosted by Yuly Maiocchi based on the Brazilian Xou da Xuxa that aired from 1989 to 1990.
+After its cancellation, a replacement was sought by the station, who contacted Peruvian playwright Alonso Alegría due to his experience in the field.
+Alegría formed a creative team that included the participation of a linguist (Clara Cavagnaro), a graphic designer (Fernando Gagliuffi) and two writers (Catalina Lohmann and Maritza Kirchhausen).

-Nubeluz's main contribution to the genre was the creation of an alternative world made of 'nube' (cloud) and 'luz' (light), with its own language, called 'glúfico', and its own peculiar manners and customs, where two weekly fiestas were held (the terms 'program' or 'show' were never used).
+The show first aired on September 8 of the same year, with its stage located at the Coliseo Amauta, the largest in Latin America at the time with a capacity of 5,000 people, and hosted by models Mónica Santa María and Almendra Gomelsky, who was brought on by Santa María.
+The show was watched by 8 million people.
+Its main contribution to the genre was the creation of an alternative world made of 'nube' (cloud) and 'luz' (light), with its own language, called 'glúfico', and its own peculiar manners and customs, where two weekly fiestas (replacing the terms "programme" or "show") were held.

-Nubeluz featured several competitions between children (and even adults on occasion) divided into two colored teams, always red and yellow, plus songs and dances, some with overt messages, performed by the Dalinas, interspersed with cartoons.
-The female back-up dancers were called Cíndelas, and the male back-up dancers were known as Gólmodis.
+Nubeluz featured several competitions between children (and even adults on occasion) divided into two coloured teams, always red and yellow, plus songs and dances, some with overt messages, performed by the Dalinas, interspersed with cartoons.
+The back-up dancers had nicknames of their own: Cíndelas for women, and Gólmodis for men, being paid US$800 each and starting careers after the show ended.
 The competition was also set to its own musical score, played in the background exclusively while competition was in progress.
 This musical score included an acoustic, instrumental remix of the song "Rock This Town" by the Stray Cats.

 During the competitions, the Gólmodis were in charge of assisting and spotting the competitors.
 However, the Gólmodis were also in control of the swinging demolition pads during one of the competition's toughest events, "Glufiadores".
 The Cíndelas were in charge of handing out the prizes at the end of each event, as well as wrapping towels around the competitors at the end of events that involved getting wet.